AeolusZane/note-book/README.md

 ## Helps

-u can visit [here](https://github1s.com/AeolusZane/note-book) to run this project directly.
+u can visit [here](https://github1s.com/AeolusZane/note-book) to browse this project.